Documentary Wedding Photographer

 Would you like to enjoy your guests company, bask in their happiness and joy for you, luxuriate in the expensive venue you've chosen, relish in the food and drink, laugh, hug, cry, dance and be exhubirant in this once in a lifetime special day that is all yours?
 Or would you rather pose for photographs, be dictated to about the timings of your day so it fits in with the photographer, spend an hour (a precious hour of your one special day) waiting for the photographer to gather and organise your guests in order to take boring, posed, group shots with forced 'say cheese' smiles?
 I know what my answer is.

-If, like me, it makes you fell horrified at the thought of:
+Does it makes you fell horrified at the thought of:

 - A photographer bossing you around.